Last updated on December 3rd, 2019 at 02:25 pm

-Everglades National Park will get new eco-tents and cabins at the Flamingo district by the 2019 winter season.
+Everglades National Park will get new eco-tents at the Flamingo district by the 2019 winter season.

 The National Park Service signed a contract with Guest Services to construct 24 cottages and 20 eco-tents by December 2019, and authorized a total of 40 cottages and 40 eco-tents.